Why Does God Allow Suffering and Punishment?

 Yes, we deserve every bit of suffering we are getting.
 We are GREAT SINNERS!
 We have hypocritically loved God and been scourging Him all the long, while we have been thinking we were truly loving Him.
 Horrific!

 But if now you can see, praise God!
 Harden not your hearts.
-Now you can sincerely repent and tell God you are so sorry for not striving to stop offending Him and beg God for mercy, not to stop your suffering (you deserve it)–embrace your penance…every little inconvenience, and beg God to give you the grace to truly surrender to His will…so to not seeking anything but what He desires/allows…fully believing it is the greatest good for your soul, as you plead for knowledge, wisdom and strength to obtain the desire to sincerely leave the world (sin and it’s pleasures) and work hard to become a true self-sacrificing saint.
+Now you can sincerely repent and tell God you are so sorry for not striving to stop offending Him and beg God for mercy, not to stop your suffering (you deserve it)–embrace your penance…every little inconvenience, and beg God to give you the grace to truly surrender to His will…so to not seeking anything but what He desires/allows…fully believing it is the greatest good for your soul, as you humbly (knowing your need) plead for true knowledge, wisdom and strength to obtain the desire to sincerely leave the world (sin and it’s pleasures) and work hard to become a true self-sacrificing saint.

 If a cross does befall you that you can’t carry or is not leading you or another to Life, you may ask God if He wills to remove it, but fully realizing everything that He allows (to stay or leave) is what we need at least for the moment, but that doesn’t necessarily mean it will stay forever.
 Therefore, let’s learn from all our suffering and grow closer to Christ through the blessed cross.